DEFENDING THE ACCUSED SINCE 1996

 3. Will my employer find out?

 That depends.
 If you are employed or licensed by NYS or NYC government- e.g. teacher, security guard, firefighter, etc.- they will often be automatically notified.
 Same if you are a federal employee.
 Some professions- medical, law, finance- require the professional to report the arrest.
 These are issues I deal with all the time and can help you to navigate them.
 Remember: Anyone can be accused of anything.
 An arrest does not mean you did anything wrong.
 Innocent people get arrested.
 What matters is the outcome.
-If were the charges were ultimately dismissed, the arrest itself should carry no weight.
+If the charges are ultimately dismissed, the arrest itself should carry no weight.
 NY Criminal Procedure Law 160.50 governs what happens when a criminal case is dismissed.
 You can find the statute here: https://www.nysenate.gov/legislation/laws/CPL/160.50

 4. How long will it take?